10 common reasons why your sourcing team is not successful.

 And as you may know… The best candidates are past candidates!
 Focus on silver medalists first, they are already convinced!
 Dig-in your ATS, people who applied in the past will be more likely to answer positively.
 Why not even have them target boomerang hires?
 If your offboarding process is on point, some quitters might figure out that the grass wasn’t greener elsewhere.
 Sometimes, ego steps-in and prevent them to apply again in your place.
 Having Sourcing Partners contact them can bring outstanding results.

 Moreover, please don’t let your sourcing partners seating at their desks all day.
 There are many ways of meeting candidates, if you focus solely on the Internet you’re missing so many people.
-Send them to events related to the field they are hiring for; allow them to expense lunch with candidates, etc.
+Send them to events related to the field they are hiring for; allow them to expense lunch with candidates, etc. - You don’t let the Sourcing team influence your hiring decisions.

 An efficient sourcing service starts with market intelligence.
 Your sourcing partners are market experts that you should leverage up front to make decisions on broad subjects such as location, compensation and benefits, requierements…

 You are looking for a unicorn?
 Your Sourcing team will be able to say upfront that the search will fail.
 You want to create a new C# development team in Geneva?
-Your Sourcing team will be the one who can tell you that Geneva is rather a Java shop; and that Cluj-Napoca in Romania is one of the place in which you’ll find the best C# devs.
+Your Sourcing team will be the one who can tell you that Geneva is rather a Java shop; and that Cluj-Napoca in Romania is one of the place in which you’ll find the best C# devs. - You don’t have any Employer Branding strategy.

 Let’s be honest here: Sourcing, on the convincing part, can be more or less complex depending on the brand image that you’re perceived with.

 Start from your EVP, it should be a perfect mix between vision and current state.
 The perfect sales pitch to candidates is made of both of where you stand, and where you want to go.
-This sales pitch will be more efficient if it is publicly known, as a consistent company message.
+This sales pitch will be more efficient if it is publicly known, as a consistent company message. - Your Sourcing team isn’t perceived as a trusted partner.

 No magic trick here: in order to gain trust, the easiest is to under-promise and over-deliver.
 3 quick solutions: